CoopHive/markdown-converter/README.md

 ### Step 4: Review the Results

 The `response` variable will contain the information retrieved from the database based on your query.
 You can print or manipulate this data as needed for your application.

+---

+This guide provides a complete walkthrough from processing research papers into databases to querying those databases using the CoopHive SDK.
+Ensure you follow each step carefully to set up your environment and execute your queries successfully.
+For more advanced usage and customization, refer to the official SDK documentation.